ontox-project/MIE_QSAR/README.md

 ## HOW TO USE THE MODELS

+### KNIME WORKFLOW
+Two KNIME workflow are provided in the repository:
+1. MIE_QSAR_WF_17012024.knwf: this workflow implements models based on DRAGON, fingerprints and cddd descriptors as described in the reference manuscript.
+2. MIE_QSAR_WF_19012025_cddd.knwf: this workflow implements models base only on cddd descriptors.
+This workflow can be used if the user does not have a DRAGON licence and wish to perform prediction for all the target proteins.
+Performance of these models may slightly change with respect of data reported in the reference manuscript.

 ### PYTHON ENVIRONMENTS INSTALLATION
 1. Python 3 should be installed.
 2. CDDD should be installed following the instruction in https://github.com/jrwnter/cddd